dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 B\GG_m = \pt / \GG_m
 $$

+where the quotient is taken in the category of stacks and not varieties.

 > Note: this is probably the analog of a classifying space in algebraic topology -- a contractible space upon which the group acts freely.